CFL vs DRE—Which Is Right for You?

 By Dennis Doss

-Most of my clients operate their mortgage companies as real estate brokers under the jurisdiction of the Bureau of Real Estate.
-The BRE license is very versatile.
+Most of my clients operate their mortgage companies as real estate brokers under the jurisdiction of the Department of Real Estate.
+The DRE license is very versatile.
 Without any net worth or bonding requirements they can make and arrange both consumer and non-consumer real estate loans, conduct escrows for their own transactions, sell loans to licensed and unlicensed investors and service loans.
-However, at the end of the leash is the Bureau of Real Estate.
-The BRE can be a difficult taskmaster if you come within its cross-hairs.
+However, at the end of the leash is the Department of Real Estate.
+The DRE can be a difficult taskmaster if you come within its cross-hairs.

 Clients frequently ask me about operating under a California Finance Lender’s License administered by the Department of Business Oversight.
 So I thought it might be helpful to compare the two licenses.

 Net Worth.
-BRE licensees do not need net worth, even to make consumer loans.
+DRE licensees do not need net worth, even to make consumer loans.
 CFL lenders must have a $25,000 net worth for non-consumer lending and $250,000 for consumer lending.

 Making Loans.
 Both licensees are allowed to make loans as a principal, free of usury restrictions.